Importance of being active

 Flying

-By its very nature flight is restrictive—by gravity, of course, and by licensing agencies and cost, but not necessarily by paralysis.
-If a person is in good overall health and has either quick reflexes or a suitable alternative control, most likely they can fly.
+By its very nature flight is restrictive – by gravity, of course, and by licensing agencies and cost, but not necessarily by paralysis.
+If a person has normal health and has either quick reflexes or a suitable alternative control, most likely he or she can fly.

-Flying does not require great physical strength.
-Hundreds of paraplegics, quadriplegics, and amputees have successfully flown over the years, even as commercial pilots, having proven their abilities to the FAA and other licensing authorities throughout the world.
+Flying does not require great strength although good headwork is a must.
+Hundreds of paraplegics, quadriplegics and amputees have successfully flown over the years, even as commercial pilots, having proven their abilities to the FAA and other licensing authorities throughout the world.

 Freedom's Wings International, a New Jersey organization, has a fleet of adapted motorless sailplanes.
 Gliders are towed into the sky by a regular airplane and then released for a quiet ride back to the airport.
 When conditions permit, sailplane pilots ride the natural thermal currents to stay aloft for hours.
 People with disabilities can come along either as passengers or by joining the flight training program.